-Effective April 1, 2018, the Central LHIN entered into an agreement with Toronto Central LHIN in order to enable the effective and efficient delivery of e-health programs and initiatives within the geographic area of the LHINs.
+Effective April 1, 2013, the LHIN entered into an agreement with Central, Central West, Toronto Central, Mississauga Halton and North Simcoe Muskoka LHINs (the "Cluster") in order to enable the effective and efficient delivery of e-health programs and initiatives within the geographic area of the Cluster.
 Under the agreement, decisions related to the financial and operating activities of the Enabling Technologies for Integration Project Management Office are shared.
 No LHIN is in a position to exercise unilateral control.

-The LHIN's financial statement reflects its share of the MOHLTC funding for Enabling Technologies for Integration Project Management Offices for its Cluster and related expenses.
-During the year, the LHIN received funding from Toronto Central LHIN of \$510,000 (\$476,000 in 2018 received from Central West under previous agreement).
+The LHIN's financial statement reflects its share of the MOHLTC funding for Enabling Technologies for Integration Project Management Offices for its cluster and related expenses.
+During the year the LHIN received one-time funding from Central West LHIN of \$345,489 (\$317,250 in 2018) of which \$109,619 is included in accounts receivable at March 31, 2019 (\$nil in 2018).
+The LHIN incurred eligible expenses of \$345,489 (\$304,896 in 2018).